enyojs/spotlight/README.md

 In 5-way mode, spotlight uses Nearest Neighbor algorithm to determine what spottable control is nearest in the direction of navigation.
 The coordinates of spottable controls are derived from their actual position on the screen.

-It's worth noting, that spottable controls don't have to be found on the same hierarchal level of an enyo component tree.
+It's worth noting, that spottable controls don't have to be found on the same hierarchal level of an Enyo component tree.
 Spotlight takes care of allowing seamless navigation between topmost spottable components found in the tree.